 Commonly during this phase of treatment, we would also encourage clients to visit home in order to experience what that is like after a period of time in rehab.
 This can also raise some issues which had been previously not been identified.

-What issues are covered in primary and secondary gambling rehab programmes?
+What issues are covered in primary and secondary gambling treatment programmes?

 - Self esteem